-TMP's Chairman and CEO, Andrew J. McKelvey, by virtue of his stock ownership of TMP, will own in excess of 5% of Executive Resourcing's common stock.
-It is contemplated that for a transition period, not expected to exceed one year, TMP will provide certain administrative and other mutually agreed services to Executive Resourcing.
-In additition, there will be certain other arrangements between TMP and Executive Resourcing in connection with the spin-off.
-See "Arrangements Between TMP and Executive Resourcing Related to the Distribution."
+TMP's Chairman and CEO, Andrew J. McKelvey, by virtue of his stock ownership of TMP, will own in excess of 5% of HH Group's common stock.
+It is contemplated that for a transition period, generally not expected to exceed one year, TMP will provide certain facilities, information technology, insurance, administrative, legal, human resources, tax, accounting and other mutually agreed services to HH Group.
+TMP will also extend a secured revolving credit facility to us on the distribution date if we have not otherwise closed on a credit facility with a third party.
+We will provide to TMP for a transition period, generally not expected to exceed one year, certain tax and information technology services in the Asia Pacific region and certain facilities, accounting, administrative, business license and accounting services in Europe, as well as other mutually agreed services.
+In additition, there will be certain other arrangements between TMP and HH Group in connection with the spin-off.
+See "Arrangements Between TMP and HH Group Related to the Distribution."